privacypatterns/patterns/patterns/Privacy-color-coding.md

 Privacy settings and the actual effect of these settings on shared content and data is often not obvious for the user.
-Not having the active settings constantly in mind might lead to nonoptimal privacy experiences when the perceived privacy settings differ from the actual settings.
+Not having the active settings constantly in mind might lead to non-optimal privacy experiences when the perceived privacy settings differ from the actual settings.